hmc-cs-lnorgaard/MLCH/README.md

 ![Analytics Image](https://user-images.githubusercontent.com/21372792/33813859-58cd7cc4-dddb-11e7-9cf7-c84d169c344c.png)

+7. Synopsis: The play synopsis can be accessed via the 'Synopsis' button in the sidebar.
-7. Full and Concise Versions: The user has the option of viewing either the full original version of the play, having cuts distinct but visible, and the concise version where cuts are removed to see context when necessary, shown below.
+8. Full and Concise Versions: The user has the option of viewing either the full original version of the play, having cuts distinct but visible, and the concise version where cuts are removed to see context when necessary, shown below.

 ![Toggle Functionality Gif](https://user-images.githubusercontent.com/21372792/33815975-a8456974-ddea-11e7-83f1-4d4958cb182e.gif)

-8. Clear Edits: The user can clear all the edits they've made by clicking the 'Clear Edits' button in the side bar.
+9. Clear Edits: The user can clear all the edits they've made by clicking the 'Clear Edits' button in the side bar.
 The page will prompt them to confirm this and then return the play to it's original unedited state.

 ### Use Case
-TODO
 Figure 3 below outlines the use case of each page of the site.

 ![Use Case Diagram](https://user-images.githubusercontent.com/21372792/33819054-2f368abe-ddfd-11e7-8862-918c87ab6d21.png)